ttoino/feup-cpm-proj1/readme.md

 <div align="center">

 ![dark-light-screens.png](images-report%2Fdark-light-screens.png)

 ###### Figure 9 - Dark and Light Mode Example

 </div>

 #### Available in English and Portuguese Languages

 We made the app available in English and Portuguese using the resource of "strings.xml" to implement so.

-## Performed Scenarios Test/ How to use
+## Performed Scenarios Test and How to use

 This section outlines some test scenarios conducted to evaluate the functionality and usability of the TikTek mobile application and the terminals.
 These scenarios cover key interactions such as user registration, order placement, ticket purchase, validation, and voucher redemption.
 Each scenario is described along with the expected outcome to ensure thorough testing of the application's features.
 Screenshots accompany the scenarios to provide visual clarity.
 This testing phase aims to assess the performance and user experience of the application.

 ### 1. User Registration

 **Scenario Description:** This scenario tests the user registration process.
 **Test Steps:**

 1. User opens the app and selects the "Sign Up" option.
 2. User enters their personal details, including name, email, birthdate, and credit card information.
 3. User submits the registration form.